 FINAL CAVERN CLUB GIG (Room 122)

-Their very last show at the Cavern Club was on Aug 3rd 1963, which now enjoys the unquestionable boast of being “the most famous club in the world”, simply because it was here that The Beatles were discovered by Brian Epstein.
+August 3rd 1963 was The Beatles’ very last show at the Cavern Club, which now enjoys the unquestionable boast of being ‘the most famous club in the world’, simply because it was here that The Beatles were discovered by Brian Epstein.

 Artwork by ©Shannon.